Disappearance of Don Banfield

 Donald Banfield (born 1937 or 1938) was a British man who disappeared from his home in Harrow, London in suspicious circumstances on 11 May 2001.
-His case is notable for being a rare case in which a murder conviction was secured without a body, and for this murder conviction being subsequently quashed on the grounds that a joint enterprise conviction in such a case where no body was found was not viable, even though the defence themselves said that the "likelihood" was that "one or other" of the women had murdered him.
+His case is notable for being a rare case in which a murder conviction was secured without a body, and for this conviction being subsequently quashed on the grounds that a joint enterprise conviction in such a case where no body was found was not viable, though the defence themselves remarked that the "likelihood" was that "one or other" of the two suspects in the case had murdered him.

-Despite never finding a body, his own wife Shirley and daughter Lynette were convicted of murder in 2012 in high-profile circumstances.
-They also pled guilty to fraudulently stealing his pension money and proceeds from the sale of the family house for years after his disappearance, apparently knowing that he would not be able to return to expose them for taking more than £180,000 of his money.
+Despite authorities not finding Banfield's body, his wife Shirley and daughter Lynette were convicted of murder in 2012.
+They also pleaded guilty to fraudulently stealing his pension money and the proceeds from the sale of the family house for years after his disappearance, apparently knowing that he would not be able to return to expose them for taking more than £180,000 of his money.

 The fraud had started only days after he disappeared, with the women pretending to be Don in documents to request his money be transferred into their accounts.
 It was further found that they had previously attempted to murder him in the days before he vanished, and police discovered he had disappeared on the exact day that he had signed the contract with his wife agreeing to sell the family home.
 On the morning of the day he vanished he had also told a policeman of how the women had been attacking him.

-The women were released on appeal for the reason stated above, a year after their conviction for murder, although their convictions stood for their crimes of fraud, which they had admitted.
-Officially a miscarriage of justice case, Banfield's murder remains unsolved.
+The women were released on appeal a year after their conviction for murder, although their convictions stood for their crimes of fraud, which they had admitted.
+Banfield's murder remains unsolved.